Galser/tfc-lock-workspace-with-data-source/README.md

-# tfc-lock-workspace-with-data-source
+# What

-Code taht can make TFC workspace stuck or running for a long time, or fai lwith timeout after long time,  using custom data source requesting to external HTTP resource
+Code that can make TFC workspace stuck or running for a long time, or fai lwith timeout after long time,  using custom data source requesting to external HTTP resource

 # Requirements
 - Terraform knowledge